wildmountainfarms/solarthing-android/README.md

 This works best with Android 8, but will still function on older versions.

 Known Bugs:
-* The SolarThing notification service seems to crash randomly after the app has been run for many hours.
-    * This is very inconvenient to debug as it doesn't happen right away
-    * Possible culprits could be related to deleting old packets
 * When editing a profile when "Auto Network Switching Enable" is enabled, there might be bugs when saving (need to look into this further)
 * When pressing save at the same time the PersistentService changes the activeUUID, one may overwrite the other
   * This is highly unlikely